 The South Asia Program (SAP) is an interdisciplinary hub for Cornell students, faculty, staff, community members, and academic visitors.
 It has over 50 affiliated faculty from across Cornell’s colleges, professional schools, and in the disciplines of the humanities, social sciences, and natural sciences.

 SAP has been designated by the U.S. Department of Education as a Title VI, South Asia National Resource Center (NRC), one of only seven in the US.
 Cornell offers 9 languages: Bengali, Hindi, Nepali, Punjabi, Sinhala, Sanskrit, Urdu, Pali, and Tamil.

 In 2015 two eminent figures of Indian poetry in English, Arvind Krishna Mehrotra and Adil Jussawalla, donated their personal papers to the Cornell University Library.
 Their gifts significantly enrich the Library’s South Asian resources.
-A one-day symposium with Mehrotra and Jussawalla is planned for Fall Semester 2017, along with a Library display on Bombay the city.
+A one-day symposium with Arvind Mehrotra and invited scholars took place in September 2017, along with a Library display on mid-century Bombay.

 Films, MIlls and Poets: Mid-Century Bombay (Online Exhibit)